ClaytonAndTheClayTones/samson-core-data-service/README.md

 1. Open the /database folder in Visual Studio Code.
 2. Make sure your Docker is running.
-3. Copy the .env.example file and name it ".env" (these are default values for the database and are fine for local development)
+3. Copy the .env-example file and name it ".env" (these are default values for the database and are fine for local development)
-4. Open the terminal and run ```docker compose up```
+4. Open the terminal and run ```docker compose up -d```.
 5. You should see a database instance with the settings from your .env file running in your docker!
 6. Connect to your database using PgAdmin4 or similar and the settings prefixed with POSTGRES_ from your .env and run the following:
 ```
-CREATE USER migrator WITH PASSWORD 'mMiIgGrRaAtToOrR1!2@3#4$';
+CREATE USER migrator WITH PASSWORD 'mMiIgGrRaAtToOrR1!2@3#4$' SUPERUSER;

 GRANT ALL PRIVILEGES ON DATABASE dics TO migrator;

-CREATE USER service WITH PASSWORD 'sSeErRvViIcCeE1!2@3#4$';
+CREATE USER service WITH PASSWORD 'sSeErRvViIcCeE1!2@3#4$' SUPERUSER;

 GRANT
 	SELECT,